FAQ's - Vapour Phase Reflow Technology

 So if your PCBA is 0.5mm thick or at 2.4 thick with 18 layers using 2oz copper ground planes, both will get the sufficient heat required and neither will overheat.
 The laws of physics dictates the process is impossible to overheat the PCBA.

 Vapour phase reflow produces a 100% inert/oxygen free soldering environment that eliminates oxidation problems.
 The vapour is heavy (in comparison to steam or air) and therefore displaces lighter gases, which are found above the vapour.
 In this method, the vapour creates a protective gas atmosphere even without the use of nitrogen, which is a highly expensive soldering process.

 Does vapour phase reflow cause tomb-stoning?

 The ability to completely pre-heat the board, according to the material/component requirements (see previous answer), and create a very gradual temperature rise will help avoid thermal stress and tomb-stoning.

 Higher technology boards are high in mix and use components with small process windows, such as µBGAs, CSPs and flipchips.
-A uniform reflow is crucial, so how can vapor phase provide this?
+A uniform reflow is crucial, so how can vapour phase provide this?

-How does vapor phase cope with lead free solder paste?
+How does vapour phase cope with lead free solder paste?